Sixteen killed in accident at state-owned coal mine in China's Guizhou province

 The area has a total production capacity of about 52.5 million metric tons per year of mostly coking coal, representing about 5% of China's coking coal production capacity, according to Mysteel.

-The state-owned company, also called Panjiang Coal, has ordered safety inspections at all of its mines and has taken measures to ensure safe production, the exchange filing added.
+The state-owned company, also called Guizhou Panjiang, has ordered safety inspections at all of its mines and has taken measures to ensure safe production, the exchange filing added.

 The company operates seven coal mines with a total capacity of about 17.3 million tons.
 The mine where the accident took place has an annual capacity of 3.1 million tons, according to Mysteel.